beyarkay/masters-thesis/src/03_lit_review.md

     \label{fig:03_experimental_television_center_computer_1969}
 \end{figure}

-The SayreGlove \citep{thomasa.defantiUSNEAR60341631977} is often cited as the first glove-based system.
-It used a combination of optical tubes which occluded light when bent and parallel conductive pads which touched and therefore conducted electricity when bent to sense the movement of the user's hand.
+The SayreGlove \citep{thomasa.defantiUSNEAR60341631977} used a combination of optical tubes which occluded light when bent and parallel conductive pads which touched and therefore conducted electricity when bent to sense the movement of the user's hand.

 Between the 1980s and the early 2000s there were three main commercially available products: the PowerGlove developed by